In Defense of Science

 —Dan and Steady Team

 I hope to continue to build a community here on Steady.
 If you aren’t already a subscriber, please consider signing up to a free or paid subscription.
-You can also leave a one-time tip to support our work.
 And if you are already part of our family, please consider sharing this post — and Steady — with others.